This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Want to cook with wine?
-Here’s our go-to white wine sauce for pasta, chicken, or fish that’s easy with beautiful flavor.
-Adding wine to a sauce makes it taste like it’s from a fancy restaurant—but it’s easy to make at home!
-The flavor tangy from the wine and savory from the Parmesan cheese.
+Here’s one of my kitchen staples: this go-to white wine sauce for pasta, chicken, or fish!
+Adding wine to a sauce makes it taste like it’s from a fancy restaurant, but it’s easy to make at home in just 15 minutes.
+The flavor is tangy from the wine and savory from the Parmesan cheese, and the first time I tried a bite I literally melted on the inside.

 Why cook with wine?
 Italian and French style recipes often call for white wine in the ingredient list.
 It’s used to de-glaze the pan or add a complex, acidic flavor to dishes.
 It adds incredible complexity to risotto or pan sauces like this white wine sauce!